SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 ### GoogleCharts:

 Set the plotting library to `:googlecharts` to use this adapter.
+This will load the required js files in your webpage or IRuby notebook.

 ```ruby
 require 'daru/view'